(non)Monotonicity and Instant Runoff Voting

 Criterion I fails: when two voters change their vote to C, that stops C from winning.

-Details: C wins this 17-voter IRV election (B is eliminated and 1 more of his 5 votes transfer to C than to A, causing C to win 9:8 over A.) But after the two A>C>B voters instead give their vote to C, then B wins.
+Details: C wins this 17-voter IRV election (B is eliminated and 1 more of his 5 votes transfer to C than to A, causing C to win 9:8 over A).
+But after the two A>C>B voters instead give their vote to C, then B wins.
 (In the new election, A is eliminated and his 4 votes transfer to B, causing B to win 9:8 over C.)

 This occurred in the Louisiana 1991 governor election, which was a (non-instant) runoff election with 12 candidates but only the top 3 got over 410,000 votes each; the remaining 9 candidates each got under 83,000 individually and under 125,000 in the aggregate.
+It also occurred in Burlington Vermont 2009 (a genuine IRV election for which we have full set of ballots) and Peru 2006 (a top-2 runoff election in which the top 3 candidates got 79% of the votes).

 #voters their vote